unparalleled-js/docs-1/connectors/mssql/introduction.md

 Case sensitivity of the name of a table/view depends on your database implementation.
 A default SQL Server is case insensitive.
 Databases or database objects with `CS` in the **COLLATION** indicates that it is case sensitive.

 ### Stored Procedures
-Stored procedures are custom written workflows that have to be written and saved within your SQL server.
+Stored procedures are custom written SQL statements that are written and saved within your SQL server.
 They are able to do a range of functionalities including creating, reading, updating and deleting rows.
 They can also accept parameters.
-[Click here if you want to know more about how Workato works with stored procedures.](/connectors/mssql/stored-procedure.md)
+[Find out more about how Workato works with stored procedures.](/connectors/mssql/stored-procedure.md)

 ## Using `WHERE` conditions